Powerbridge Technologies Co Ltd (NASDAQ:PBTS) Short Interest Update

-Powerbridge Technologies Co Ltd (NASDAQ:PBTS) was the target of a large increase in short interest during the month of September.
-As of September 30th, there was short interest totalling 26,800 shares, an increase of 312.3% from the September 15th total of 6,500 shares.
-Approximately 1.0% of the shares of the stock are short sold.
-Based on an average daily trading volume, of 83,100 shares, the days-to-cover ratio is currently 0.3 days.
+Powerbridge Technologies Co Ltd (NASDAQ:PBTS) was the target of a significant growth in short interest in the month of September.
+As of September 30th, there was short interest totalling 26,800 shares, a growth of 312.3% from the September 15th total of 6,500 shares.
+Based on an average daily volume of 83,100 shares, the short-interest ratio is currently 0.3 days.
+Approximately 1.0% of the shares of the company are sold short.

 About Powerbridge Technologies